rasi5050/Java/List/PersonalNotes.md

 basically all these mess is because Java has to create a type of whatever it has to do

+# 9/6/24

-## if Python and Haskell is both statically typed why doesnt Haskell has better type inference and Java doesnt
+## if Python and Haskell is both statically typed why doesnt Haskell has better type inference and Java doesnt (refer: "gpt conversations/9_6_24 var type and why cant it infer complex types.md")

 although both are statically typed Haskell is stronger type Inference.
-Java on the other hand has weeaker type inference, also contrained by Object oriented complexities and Backward compactability. (refer: "gpt conversations/9_6_24 var type and why cant it infer complex types.md")
+Java on the other hand has weeaker type inference, also contrained by Object oriented complexities and Backward compactability.